Visit www.sanjosepueblopapers.org for access to indexes, scanned documents and translations.

 In 1998, students from Santa Clara University transcribed and translated documents for the year 1809, published as “A Year in the Life of a Spanish Colonial Pueblo: San José De Guadalupe in 1809 Official Correspondence” (Lambert, 1998).
 Thanks to the 1809 translations, an important period of San José’s local history has been brought to life.
 These translations provide insight into all aspects of agricultural life in the first pueblo in Alta California, from grazing and water rights, to the timing of harvesting and threshing.
 Judicial and political procedures are brought to light regarding how city officials were chosen and how the community dealt with allegations of robbery, rape, and child abuse.
 The community’s links to the Spanish colonial world are also evident in calls from the Vice Royalty of New Spain for San José and other communities of New Spain to support the liberation of Spain from Napoleonic France, and the restoration of the monarchy of Fernando VIII.

 In 2014, History San José began to digitize the Pueblo Papers and make them available online.
-Over 1500 document records have been created, including high-resolution images of the originals, and transcripts/translations where available.
-See links below for searching the online catalog.
 Note that 40+ documents from the same collection are held at the San José Public Library and can also be viewed online through the link below to the California Room’s Digital Collections.

 (Excerpted from Leslie Masunaga’s Preface to A Year in the Life of a Spanish Colonial Pueblo)